sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/400 - configuration-settings/120 - fingerprint.md

 title: "Fingerprint"
 hidden: false
 ---
 If you create multiple configs for a document type, Sensible automatically chooses which config's output to return.
-Behind the scenes, Sensible runs extractions for a document using all the configs you define in the doc type, then chooses the extraction from the config that has the highest percentage of non-null values.
+Behind the scenes, Sensible runs extractions for a document using all the configs you define for the doc type, then chooses the extraction from the config that has the highest percentage of non-null values.

 You can configure this default behavior and potentially boost performance by adding a fingerprint to a config.
 A fingerprint tests for matching text before deciding to run or skip a config for a doc.
 This can save you processing time, particularly if a config contains computationally expensive operations like selective OCR (incluing the Table and Fixed Table methods) or box recognition methods (like Box or Checkbox).
 Instead of running all configs in a doc type, Sensible can quickly test a doc using a fingerprint and choose to run or skip the config up front.